Eugenie McEvoy: Early life and training

 Eugenie McEvoy learned to paint sometime before 1906 while she was living in France.
-Because there is no record that she received any formal instruction, it is possible that she learned from her first husband, the American painter, George A. Aldrich, who was an illustrator and decorative artist specializing in romantic rural landscapes.
+Because there is no record that she received any formal instruction, it is possible that she learned from her first husband, the American painter, George Ames Aldrich, who was an illustrator and decorative artist specializing in romantic rural landscapes.
 (Note: George Ames Aldrich (1872–1941) was an American landscape artist.
 Born in Worcester, Massachusetts, he studied for a short time at the Art Students' League in New York.
 His paintings are generally romantic views of streams, mills, and rural villages.
 In subject and treatment, they resemble the work of the Norwegian painter, Frits Thaulow.
 He made a precarious living, seeking buyers mainly through exhibits in the civic clubs, libraries, and hotels of the central Midwest—Rockford, South Bend, and other towns and cities of Illinois and Indiana.
 Aldrich was said to be an artistic poseur who made up a biography aimed at boosting the sale of his pictures in local shows at clubs, libraries, and similar venues in the towns and urban centers of Northern Illinois and Indiana.
 According to one source, "In Indiana, in a place like South Bend or Sioux Falls, he would arrive as this European-trained professional artist and everybody would be dazzled by his high international stature, which was completely something he created for them.")
 (Note: Aldrich's paintings were commercial in the sense that he frequently copied of his own work and that they were sometimes purchased for use in commercial settings, such as the walls of hotel guest rooms, and they varied very little in subject (almost all feature a stream flowing toward the viewer accompanied by houses and other structures in what contemporaries saw as a romantic setting), but they have sufficient interest to have received modern critical attention and presentation in a retrospective exhibition of 2013.)
 (Note: Wendy Greenhouse, the principal author of the catalog for the 2013 exhibition of Aldrich's works, wrote in a recent article: "With their blend of naturalistic verisimilitude and poetic sentiment, his paintings fulfilled a popular ideal of art as a soothing refuge from modernity, at once accessible and refined, familiar and removed.
 His approach was almost invariably euphemistic, 'reveal[ing] a romanticist' who 'sees an idyll in a French village and a magnificent pageant in a steel foundry,' according to one contemporary.
 Combining romantic scenery, elegiac sentiment, and facile technique, Aldrich's typical paintings offer comfort laced with a touch of melancholy and regret, promising a safe haven in an era of dizzying change.")